ceydaceyhan/ceydaceyhan/README.md

 </p>

-- 💻 I’m currently learning Kotlin
+- 💻 I’m currently learning React
 - 📫 How to reach me: ceydaceyhan2001@gmail.com
 - ⚡ Fun fact: I really like to watch series!
 >